-Figure 13: Drag reduction rate $\mathcal{R}$ computed with DNS for the first pair of harmonics (1SD and 1OD) and their combination (indicated with 1p) compared against S3.
+Figure 13.
+Drag reduction rate \mathcal{R} computed with DNS for the first pair of harmonics (1SD and 1OD) and their combination (indicated with 1p) compared with S3.

-Table 2 reports $\mathcal{P}{in}$ for the same cases considered in table 1.
-Again, the variation of the DTW compared to SIN can be ascribed to the different harmonic components, which differ in their amplitude and their position in the $\omega^+ - \kappa_x^+$ plane.
-In terms of power, however, the various harmonics are almost perfectly additive, in sharp contrast with drag reduction data.
+data.
 This is reasonable, as the input power for the spanwise forcing has little to do with the superimposed turbulent flow, and can be described quite well by the laminar transverse flow alone (Quadrio & Ricco 2011).

 A global view of the effect of the 1SD and 1OD waves, as well as their combination (indicated with 1p) is provided in figure 13, where results from an additional set of numerical experiments are plotted.
-For 15 points with frequency $-0.10 \le \omega^+ \le 0.16$ , the drag reduction rate from case S3 is compared with the ones obtained with forcing by the sinusoidal wave 1SD, 1OD and their combination 1p, all with the amplitude prescribed by (4.3).
+For 15 points with frequency $-0.10 \le \omega^+ \le 0.16$, the drag reduction rate from case S3 is compared with the ones obtained with forcing by the sinusoidal wave 1SD, 1OD and their combination 1p, all with the amplitude prescribed by (4.3).
 First of all, one notices that the first pair of harmonics is responsible for most (but not all) of the effects of the DTW, especially at negative frequencies.
-The exception at $\omega^= + 0.04$ , where S3 nearly achieves laminarization but the 1p harmonics do not, has been already discussed.
+The exception at $\omega^{=} + 0.04$, where S3 nearly achieves laminarization but the 1p harmonics do not, has been discussed already.
 The figure also provides detailed information on the non-trivial contribution of the isolated waves 1SD and 1OD.
-At first approximation, the 1SD curve resembles SIN, but for the reduced amplitude of the forcing; the 1OD curve, instead, acts at a doubled wavenumber, as previously exemplified in figure 12, so that its horizontal axis is enlarged by a factor 2 and also reversed by virtue of the phase speed reversal.
+At first approximation, the 1SD curve resembles SIN, but for the reduced amplitude of the forcing; the 1OD curve, instead, acts at a doubled wavenumber, as previously exemplified in figure 12, so that its horizontal axis is enlarged by a factor of two and also reversed by virtue of the phase speed reversal.

 Overall, the general picture emerging from this analysis is that the sinusoidal forcing is always best, as long as one can work with the optimal control parameters that yield maximum drag reduction.
-However, as soon as the forcing parameters do not assume their optimal values (something that is not inconceivable e.g. because of technological limitations), the higher harmonics of a non-sinusoidal forcing affect the outcome in a way that depend on their location in the parameter space, so that the discrete forcing may outperform the sinusoidal forcing.
+However, as soon as the forcing parameters do not assume their optimal values (something that is not inconceivable e.g. because of technological limitations), the higher harmonics of a non-sinusoidal forcing affects the outcome in a way that depends on their location in the parameter space, so that the discrete forcing may outperform the sinusoidal forcing.
 This is exactly the conclusion reached one decade ago by Cimarelli et al. (2013), who experimented with the temporal waveform for the spanwise oscillating wall.
-In both the spatial and temporal cases, regions of the parameters space exist where the sinusoidal forcing can be outperformed, in terms of both $\mathcal{R}$ and $\mathcal{S}$ .
+In both the spatial and temporal cases, regions of the parameters space exist where the sinusoidal forcing can be outperformed, in terms of both \mathcal{R} and \mathcal{S} .
 However, such regions are far from the global optimum, in correspondence of which the sinusoidal forcing remains the best choice.